 About-Bio

-Jessica Brannon-Wranosky is the Distinguished Professor of Digital Humanities and History at Texas A&M University-Commerce.
-She received her Ph.D. in history from the University of North Texas.
-Dr. Wranosky specializes in women, gender and sexuality history and digital humanities applications.
+Dr. Jessica Brannon-Wranosky holds the Distinguished Professor of Digital Humanities & History at Texas A&M University-Commerce.
+She specializes in women, gender and sexuality history and digital research methods.

 Dr. Wranosky has received several awards for her research and contribution to the field including TSHA’s John H. Jenkins Award in 2015 and the Texas Oral History Association’s Best Article Award in 2016.